-Be ready to catch the Northwest Railway Museum’s train at 11:30 to head to Snoqualmie.
+Next, drive north to North Bend’s historic train depot and board the Northwest Railway Museum.
 On your trip, you will have a chance to stop at the Railway History Center to discover How the Railroad Changed Everything.
 Ride to the top of the Snoqualmie Falls to see the crest of the waterfall and exhilarating view of the Valley below.
-Enjoy exploring the unique shops in the historic downtown district.

-Catch the 1:00 train back to North Bend and head to the Snoqualmie Valley Museum.
-The Snoqualmie Valley Historical Museum has a rich collection of pioneer artifacts.
-Furnishings of a typical turn of the century family home allow you to imagine life in an earlier time.
-The Snoqualmie Tribe exhibit tells the story of the Valley’s First Peoples and their continuing role in the community.
-History of farming, from First Peoples slash and burn agriculture to current organic farming, is revealed in the Farm Shed Exhibit building, next to the main museum building.
-A rotating exhibit explores various Valley related themes.
+Catch the train back to North Bend and head to the Snoqualmie Valley Historical Museum to explore their rich collection of pioneer artifacts.
+Furnishings of a typical turn of the century family home allow you to imagine life in an earlier time and a rotating exhibit explores various Valley related themes.

 Next, take in the beauty of the Valley as you drive north on the scenic highway 202 to Fall City for a historic walking tour starting at the Fall City Masonic Hall, making your way through town visiting each historic building and interpretive sign.